C4RR workshop in Cambridge28 Jun 2017 | By Daniel Nüst

 Daniel had the hard job of giving the final presentation.
 After all the previous talks, which comprises many different aspects of reproducible research also somehow part of o2r, this was a threatening task and felt a bit like like “imposters syndrome”.
 However, the commonalities in motivation, challenges, and ideas are also a sign of the increasing popularity for using containers across diverse domains.
 Eventually it is a very positive fact an event such as C4RR took place in Europe and had more than 50 people in attendance!

-Take a look and Daniel’s slides below.
+Take a look and Daniel’s slides and a video recording below.

 The workshop was a great experience and very well organized by the Software Sustainability Institute.
 We learned about both related and quite similar projects, but also acknowledged that o2r’s focus on “Desktop-sized” data and computing as well as supporting the geosciences domain does set us apart.